-G. withdrawal of Complaints
+G. Withdrawal of Complaints

-- (1) A complaint may be withdrawn at any time, by written request, prior to the issuance of a statement of finding by the Commission, by the person who originally filed it, provided, however, that where the investigation and processing of a complaint have been completed prior to the receipt of a written request for withdrawal, withdrawal is subject to Commission approval.
-Upon notification of approval of withdrawal, the Commission staff shall cease its investigation. - (2) Withdrawal of an individual complaint, however, will not necessarily preclude the investigation and processing of any complaint filed by an employee or member of the Commission that alleges the same acts of discrimination.
+- (1) A complaint may be withdrawn at any time, by written request, prior to the issuance of a sStatement of fFinding by the Commission, by the persons who originally filed it, provided, however, that where the investigation and processing of a complaint have been completed prior to the receipt of a written request for withdrawal, withdrawal is subject to approval of the Commission approval.
+Upon notification of approval of withdrawal, the Commission staff shall cease its investigation. - (2) Withdrawal of an individual complaint, however, will not necessarily preclude the investigation and processing of any complaint filed by an employee or member of the Commission which that alleges the same acts of discrimination.

-H. Administrative Dismissal
+HG.
+Administrative Dismissal

-The Commission's Executive Director may, in her/his discretion, administratively dismiss complaints of unlawful educational discrimination for such reasons as:
+The Commission's Executive Director may, in his/her/his discretion, administratively dismiss complaints of unlawful educational discrimination for such reasons as:

-- (1) lack of jurisdiction; - (2) failure to substantiate the complaint of discrimination; - (3) failure to file a complaint of discrimination within 300 days of the date of alleged discrimination; - (4) failure by complainant to proceed or cooperate with the investigation; or - (5) failure by complainant to accept reasonable offers to resolve the allegations in the complaint.
+- (1) lack of jurisdiction; - (2) failure to substantiate the complaint of discrimination; - (32) failure to file athe complaint of discrimination within six (6) months 300 days of the date of alleged discrimination; - +(43) failure by complainant to proceed or cooperate with the investigation; or - , (54) failure by complainant to execute documents required by the Commission, and (5) failure by complainant to accept reasonable offers to resolve the allegations in the complaint.

-Immediately following administrative dismissal, the Commission shall notify the complainant and the respondent of its action, and shall inform the complainant of her/his rights to proceed pursuant to 5 M.R.S.A. § 4621 and of the right to file a separate complaint with the

-Commissioner of Education pursuant to 20-A M.R.S.A. § 258-A and the rules and policies of the Department of Education governing the investigation and resolution of complaints of discrimination on the basis of sex.
+Immediately following administrative dismissal, the Commission shall notify the complainant and the respondent of its action, and shall inform the complainant of his/her/his rights to proceed pursuant to Title 5,5 M.R.S.A. § 4621 and of the right to file a separate complaint with the Commissioner of Education pursuant to Title 20-A M.R.S.A. § 258-A, §§6801 and 15518 and the rules and policies of the Department of Education governing the investigation and resolution of complaints of discrimination on the basis of sex